 The "Open" button opens a dialog box through which the user can load an image file from the hard drive.
+The "Take Picture" button uses the computer's built-in camera to take a picture to display.
 The next component is a JComboBox that lists all of the operations we can apply to the image, and the "Apply" button applies the selected operation to the image.
 When an operation (or transformation) is applied, the image is updated to include the appropriate changes and a dialog box appears that enables the user to adjust the parameters of the transformation and either accept or cancel the change.
 For example, the following shows the result of clicking "Apply" when the "Brightness" transformation is selected: